Skip to content

 How to care for a Bichon Frise

-Bichon Frises are not big eaters but they are high maintenance when it comes to grooming.
+Bichon Frises are not big eaters, but they are high maintenance when it comes to grooming.
 They don’t need much exercise, but they do love to socialise and play.
+Find out how to care for your Bichon dog so they have a healthy, happy life.

 Feeding and nutrition

-Some Bichon Frises are picky eaters, so it’s best to stick to food they like, as they may begin refusing it.
-And also, changing the type of dog food can also upset their tummies, especially if it’s done quickly.
+Some Bichon Frises are picky eaters, so it’s best to stick to food they like, as they might turn their noses up otherwise.
+Changing dog food can also upset their tummies, especially if it’s done quickly.
 Make sure the food you choose contains the nutrients needed for your dog.
 Ask your vet if you are unsure.

-A Bichon Frise puppy will prefer to eat smaller meals more often, rather than one meal a day.
-Feed a puppy 3-4 times a day and as they get older move to twice a day.
+It's better to feed Bichon Frise puppies smaller meals more often, rather than one meal a day.
+Feed a puppy three to four times a day and as they get older move to twice a day.
 You’ll find guidelines on how much you should feed your Bichon Frise on the back of the food packaging.

 Grooming

 The Bichon Frise coat is perfect for fancy haircuts, but unfortunately those tight curls are prone to matting.
-You’ll need to brush your dog 2-3 times a week to keep their coat knot-free and healthy.
-You shouldn’t brush a dry coat, so lightly mist it with water before you start.
+You’ll need to brush your dog two to three times a week to keep their coat knot-free and healthy.

-Their coat is thick and dense, so it will need washing every 1-2 weeks.
-Your pet will also need regular haircuts to keep it clean and healthy.
+The Bichon Frise coat is thick and dense, so it will need washing every one to two weeks.
+Find a groomer your pooch is comfortable with and book them in for regular haircuts to keep their coat clean and healthy.
 Some people like the circular facial cut, but it’s up to you what style you want to go for.

 Exercise